 The land required overseas to meet the UK's annual demand for soy between 2016 and 2018 was on average 1.7 Mha, or an area approaching the size of Wales.
-This figure was similar to our previous study, based on 2011-15 data.
+This figure was similar to our

-Despite the UK now relying a little less on soy from South American countries, 65% of the soy land footprint is still located in Argentina, Brazil and Paraguay, all of which are high and very high risk countries.
+Despite the UK now relying a little less on soy from South American countries, 65% of the soy land footprint is still located in Argentina, Brazil and Paraguay, all of which are high and very

 More than half (56%) of the UK's soy imports between 2016 and 2018 were in the form of soymeal - a prime ingredient of animal feed and increasingly associated with high-protein diets.
+From our data, at least 75% of all imported soy is either embedded in imported meat, eggs

-• The land required overseas to supply the UK's demand for timber has increased threefold since 2011 (from 2.8 to 8.4 Mha) - an area greater than the size of Scotland.
+The land required overseas to supply the UK's demand for timber has increased threefold since 2011 (from 2.8 to 8.4 Mha) - an area greater